MattheusKasa/Battleships-Project3/README.md

 The player has a total of 15 turns to make guesses and try and sink all the ships.

 If all ships are hit within 15 turns, the player wins.

+If any of the ships are not hit within 15 turns, the player loses.
 <p>&nbsp;</p>

 ## Features